Mississippi River Headwaters reservoir drawdowns nearly complete

 |0

-This work, Mississippi River Headwaters reservoir drawdowns nearly complete [Image 2 of 2], by Patrick Moes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mississippi River Headwaters reservoir drawdowns nearly complete, by Patrick Moes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT